sftpplus/sftpplus-docs/docs/events/events-http.rst

 40057
 ^^^^^

-:Message: Internal error during HTTP/HTTP service processing for "%(uri)s". "%(details)s"
+:Message: Internal error during HTTP/HTTP service processing for %(method)s "%(uri)s". "%(details)s"
 :Groups: session, failure, failure-critical
 :From version: 4.29.0
 :Description: None
 :Data:
+  :method: HTTP method used in the request.

   :uri: The page that generated this error.